elmejdki/Academia/README.md

 - Allow users to search for each other using a search field in the top navbar
 - Make the website mobile friendly
-- Allow the users to share videos and Photos on there feeds
+- Allow the users to share videos and photos on there feeds
 - Make all of the top navbar links working.

 ## Author